cjaro/spongemock/readme.md

 # spongemock

-from the root directory in the terminal, run `node spongemock.js "phrase to mock"` and be amazed.
+from the root directory in the terminal, run `node spongemock.ts "phrase to mock"` and be amazed.